aptech/docs/docs/CR-vget.rst

 Purpose
 ----------------
-Extracts a matrix or string from a data buffer constructed with vput.
+Extracts a matrix or string from a data buffer constructed with :func:`vput`.

 Format
 ----------------